qinghaoh/qinghaoh.github.io/_posts/2023-04-16-graph-cycle.markdown

     int n = favorite.length;
     // Constucts a graph by creating a directed edge i -> favorite[i] for each node
     //
     // The graph has possibly more than one component.
-Each component is one of the two cases:
-    // - a cycle with length 2, and each node can have an "arm" (acyclic nodes)
+    // Each component is a cycle (length > 1); each node on the cycle can have an "arm" (acyclic nodes)
-    // - a cycle with no "arms"

     // Kahn's Algorithm picks out acyclic nodes int[] indegrees = new int[n];